Steering System Components and Maintenance

 Core ideas you must understand for this topic

-• **Workshop Tools and Equipment:** Correct identification, safe usage, and basic maintenance of common hand tools, power tools, lifting equipment, and diagnostic apparatus found in an automotive workshop.
+• Tools and Equipment: Identifying and using hand tools, power tools, and diagnostic equipment correctly.

 Learning Objectives